Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 102.  ### Question102
 What are three ways Scrum promotes self-organization?
 (Choose three.)

-- [ ] By preventing stakeholders from entering the development room.
+- [ ] By preventing Stakeholders from entering the development room.
 - [x] By removing titles for Development Team members.
 - [ ] By not allowing documentation.
 - [x] By being a lightweight framework.